jpniederer/Dev-eryday/_drafts/Continuous-Delivery-Notes-Part-II-The-Deployment-Pipeline.markdown

 ### Chapter 6: Build and Deployment Scripting

+The aim of this chapter is to introduce notable build tools and share tips and tricks around scripting out your build and deployment processes.
+A number of build tools are given brief overviews.
+Build tools covered include: Make, Ant, MSBuild, Maven, Rake.

+All build scripts should be kept in version control.
+Build scripts are first class citizens of your project and every bit as important as the codebase.

+Tips
+* Always Use Relative Paths
+* Eliminate Manual Steps
+* Build In Traceability from Binaries to Version Control
+* Don't Check Binaries into Version Control as Part of Your Build
+* Test Targets Should Not Fail the Build
+* Constrain Your Application with Integrated Smoke Tests

 ### Chapter 7: The Commit Stage

 ### Chapter 8: Automated Acceptance Testing

 ### Chapter 9: Testing Nonfunctional Requirements

 ### Chapter 10: Deploying and Releasing Applications

 ### Related Resources Worth Checking Out
 * *[Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation][cd]* - The book these notes are based on.